Falcon Marching Band: Pre-game show

 The description of the pregame entrance is as follows: The tuba and percussion sections are in a block-like formation in the back of the end zone.
 The tuba section is lined up in two lines facing downfield.
 The rest of the band is lined up on the sidelines.
 With the blowing of the drum majors' whistles the band moves into attention.
-The drum major blows a long whistle to signal for the rest of the band on the sidelines to kneel down.
 The drum major turns and faces the tuba and percussion sections.
 Together they bend back and shout out "Right up in there!"
 The crowd cheers knowing it is the start of pregame.
 At this moment the band does a sequence called "boom up".
 At the sound of a drum boom, the band on the sidelines bounces up back into attention.
 Then the drum major commands the percussion section to forward march.
-Using a combination of chair step and glide step and to the cheering of the crowd, the percussion section enters the field from the end zone while an introduction video plays.
+Using glide step and to the cheering of the crowd, the percussion section enters the field from the end zone while an introduction video plays.
 Once onto the field, using cymbal crashes on each letter, the band shouts out B-G-S-U. At this moment the cadence starts at about 168 beats per minute.
 Using a powered chair step, the tuba section high steps out of the end zone.
 On count 16 of the cadence, two things happen.
 As the tuba section enters the field, on count 16, the right and left sides of the tuba section flank out.
 The right side does a 270 spin on the flank while the left side just flanks left.
 As the flank happens, the tubas then move themselves into a downfield position.
 As they move into this position, each tuba on the left sides does a 270 spin and then moves into downfield position.
 Also, on the count of sixteen of the cadence, the rest of the band on the sidelines marks time using a power chair step and enters the field.
 As the band is entering the field from the sidelines, the drum majors, kicking up their legs, move quickly from the endzone to the front of the band.
 When the cadence ends, the band does a halt and twists toward the homeside.
 After the twist, the band plays the "Falcon Fanfare" and then marches down the field to "Forward Falcons", the university fight song, using a chair step.